yifan-grace-tang/bigscape-installation/README.md

 Even if you have never installed similar softwares on your computer before, you should be able to install BiG-SCAPE _as long as you read this guide thoroughly_.

-[__Discussions__](https://github.com/yifan-grace-tang/bigscape-installation/discussions) are the place to go if you encounter any issues with your protocol as clarifications will be provided there for any confusing steps.

 ## Installation Steps

 Follow the links for your platform __do not use Windows instructions for Mac or vice-versa__.
 These steps are _dependent on each other_ so follow them sequentially.